alponitnatsoc/ZipCodes-Laravel/readme.md

 - __*r*__ is the radius of the sphere,
 - __*φ1, φ2*__: latitude of point 1 and latitude of point 2, in radians
 - __*λ1, λ2*__: longitude of point 1 and longitude of point 2, in radians

+for more info about the haversine formula go to this [link](https://en.wikipedia.org/wiki/Haversine_formula)

 But theres already a lot of bundles that do this for us, in every units system, so we will be using one of them.